sictweb/bti425-2020/notes/security-add-to-server.md

 ---
-title: Add security features to web service
+title: Add security features to a web API
 layout: default
 ---

-## Add security features to web service
+## Add security features to a web API

 After learning something about [security topics](security-intro), we are ready to write some code.